Boeing factory workers cope with the coronavirus threat as layoffs loom

 Boeing’s factory cleaning regimen, which he found inadequate previously, has stepped up: “Now they are actually doing it,” he said.

-Another Everett employee whose parts supply job requires him to visit various locations around the factory said he feels it’s now “as safe as we ever can be,” given that the work sometimes requires mechanics to work in confined spaces where social distancing isn’t possible.
+Another Everett employee whose parts-supply job requires him to visit various locations around the factory said he feels it’s now “as safe as we ever can be,” given that the work sometimes requires mechanics to work in confined spaces where social distancing isn’t possible.

 He said the safety restrictions are “annoying” but he tries his best to stick to the protocols.
 When he’s lifting some heavy boxes, “I put my mask down so I can breathe a little.”